awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 Keep your AWS IoT and Amazon Cognito information on hand\.
 You need the endpoint and IDs to authenticate your mobile application with the AWS Cloud\.

-### Set Up Your FreeRTOS Environment for Bluetooth Low Energy<a name="ble-demo-set-up"></a>
+### Set up your FreeRTOS environment for Bluetooth Low Energy<a name="ble-demo-set-up"></a>

-To set up your environment, you need to download FreeRTOS with the [Bluetooth Low Energy Library](freertos-ble-library.md) on your microcontroller, and download and configure the Mobile SDK for FreeRTOS Bluetooth Devices on your mobile device\.
+To set up your environment, you need to download FreeRTOS with the [Bluetooth Low Energy library](freertos-ble-library.md) on your microcontroller, and download and configure the Mobile SDK for FreeRTOS Bluetooth Devices on your mobile device\.

 **To set up your microcontroller's environment with FreeRTOS Bluetooth Low Energy**